MoRA: Mobility as the Backbone for Geospatial Representation Learning at Scale: Appendix

 \subsection{Sensitivity to H3 Grid Resolution}

 We extend our study at H3 resolution level 6 to its adjacent levels, 5 and 7, to evaluate the model's performance across different spatial scales.
 Compared to level 6 H3 cells, which cover an average area of 36.13 km², cells at levels 5 and 7 cover approximately 253.61 km² and 5.18 km², respectively.
 The East China region is selected for testing to facilitate ease of operation without losing generalizability.
 We reconstruct the training dataset for levels 5 and 7 from scratch, including forming trajectory-based mobility graphs, gathering satellite imagery and POIs for encodings, and processing demographic distributions data.
 Three separate experiments are conducted, with corresponding sets of downstream data processed for evaluation.
-Since cities in East China are limited in quantity, we choose Ridge Regression for electricity prediction across all levels to ensure consistency.
+Since cities in East China are limited in quantity, we choose Ridge Regression for energy consumption prediction across all levels to ensure consistency.
 For the remaining tasks, LightGBM is adopted.
-Table \ref{scaletest2} demonstrates the model's performance with varying resolutions.
-For grid-level predictions, the performance tends to decline as the level of granularity increases.
-This is because, at finer resolutions, the data becomes more heterogeneous and exhibits greater variations.
-However, an exception is observed with population prediction, which follows a reversed pattern.
-This might be explained by the fact that population is a localized variable that demonstrates stronger patterns at smaller spatial scales.
-On the other hand, aggregating spatial units smooths out local fluctuations and emphasizes important features in the embedding, as evidenced by the improvement in the model's performance on county- and city-level tasks with higher resolution levels.
+Table~\ref{scaletest2} reports model performance with varying spatial resolutions.
+Overall, performance generally improves as spatial granularity increases, though the rationale varies by the level of the downstream tasks.
+For grid-level predictions, finer resolution can enhance localized prediction.
+However, an exception is observed with crime prediction, which follows a reversed pattern.
+This might be explained by the fact that crime becomes more heterogeneous and exhibits greater variations at finer scales.
+At the county and city levels, where aggregation smooths out local noise and highlights more significant features, performance improves with grid granularity.